'El-Hadji Diouf took my penalty!' - Former Liverpool striker Neil Mellor on his Reds memories, that Olympiakos moment and why Curtis Jones can play a part for Jurgen Klopp next season | Goal.com

 From his last-minute winner against Arsenal in front of the Kop, to assisting one of the most famous goals in Reds history for Steven Gerrard, the former striker has plenty of memories to look back on.

-Mellor's time on Merseyside was short but spectacular, though his career would be cruelly cut short through injury at the age of just 29.
+Mellor's time on Merseyside was brief but spectacular, though his career would be cruelly cut short through injury at the age of just 29.

 Since retirement, he has forged a media career, and is a regular at Liverpool's Academy games, where he works as a pundit for the club's in-house TV channel.